-Danish is a postdoctoral research associate at the Brandman Lab at the Dept. of Biochemistry.
-His research focuses on understanding the mechanism of eukaryotic protein quality control pathways.
+Danish is a postdoctoral research associate at the Brandman & Rohatgi Labs at the Dept. of Biochemistry.
+His research focuses on understanding the mechanism of eukaryotic protein quality control and stress response pathways.
 Before joining Stanford, Danish earned his PhD from Texas A&M University, College Station, TX where he studied chemical inhibition of a lipid signaling protein and discovered a novel heme-binding lipid transfer protein.
 He also holds a Masters degree in Biotechnology from Banaras Hindu University in India, and a Bachelors degree from Presidency College, Kolkata (University of Calcutta), India.
 In addition to science, he likes to read about law and intersection of law and technology.

 Honors & Awards

 Boards, Advisory Committees, Professional Organizations

 Member, American Society for Biochemistry and Molecular Biology (2015 - Present)

 Doctor of Philosophy, Texas A&M University College Station (2018)

 ReporterSeq reveals genome-wide dynamic modulators of the heat shock response across diverse stressors.